Claude Code Plugin · FSL-1.1

 Specialized agents.
 Lean sessions.

-Every Zensu agent works in its own context, not yours. zensu-plm carries the 63-tool MCP surface and lifecycle conventions so your session never loads them, then hands back a one-line summary.
+Every Zensu agent works in its own context, not yours. zensu-plm drives the typed zensu CLI and carries the lifecycle conventions so your session never loads them, then hands back a one-line summary.
 When the review chain fires, five read-only review-aspect agents spawn in parallel — each loads one checklist (conventions, bugs, architecture, tests, security) and nothing else.
 Each returns just its findings; the main thread merges them.
 Many expert perspectives, one merged report, your token budget intact.

 Workflows